nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 2. Type `sync off`.

 ####Result
-1. After the first step, agendum will direct you to the Google calender authorization page in your browser.
-Once authorizd with your Google account, there will be a pop up window telling you that sync has been turned on, and you may close the authorization page and go back to agendum.
-After the authorization, all the tasks with an event time you added will sync to your goolge calender, whereh there is a separate calendur called `Agendum Calendar` to view all your tasks from agendum.
+1. After the first step, agendum will direct you to the Google Calendar authorization page in your browser.
+Once authorized with your Google account, there will be a pop-up window telling you that sync has been turned on, and you may close the authorization page and go back to agendum.
+After the authorization, all the tasks with an event time you added will sync to your Google Calendar, where a separate calendur called `Agendum Calendar` will appear for you to view all tasks from agendum.
 2. After the second step, sync to Google Calendar will be turned off.